cmss13-devs/cmss13/tgui/docs/component-reference.md

 **Props:**

 - See inherited props: [Box](#box)
-- `value: string` - Value of an input.
+- `value: string` - The initial value displayed on the input.
 - `placeholder: string` - Text placed into Input box when it's empty, otherwise nothing.
 Clears automatically when focused.
 - `fluid: boolean` - Fill all available horizontal space.
 - `selfClear: boolean` - Clear after hitting enter, as well as remain focused when this happens.
 Useful for things like chat inputs.
-- `onChange: (e, value) => void` - An event, which fires when you commit the text by either unfocusing the input box, or by pressing the Enter key.
+- `onChange: (e, value) => void` - Fires when the user clicks out or presses enter.
+- `onEnter: (e, value) => void` - Fires when the user hits enter.
+- `onEscape: (e) => void` - Fires when the user hits escape.
-- `onInput: (e, value) => void` - An event, which fires on every keypress.
+- `onInput: (e, value) => void` - Fires when the user types into the input.
+- `expensive: boolean` - Introduces a delay before updating the input.
+Useful for large filters, where you don't want to update on every keystroke.

 ### `Knob`